spacetrap/First-project/README.md

 # First-project
-Site is a part of online course study
+This site is a part of HTML and CSS course study